Directors’ Duties in Australia

 Duty to exercise care and diligence

-The duty to exercise care and diligence (s 180 Corporations Act) provides that directors must take reasonable care when performing functions of their office.
+The duty to exercise care and diligence (section 180 Corporations Act) provides that directors must take reasonable care when performing functions of their office.
 This is determined objectively and takes into account the skills of the director at the time.

 Example: If the director is an accountant, the standard of care will be raised for any decision that falls within the scope of their expertise as an accountant.